airtoall/papr-firmware/Product/README.md

 1. make sure the PCB has power, either from the battery connector, or the charger connector.
 1. connect the AVRISPMKII's USB cable to your computer
 1. connect the AVRISPMKII's 6-pin SPI connector to the PCB's 6-pin SPI header
-1. use `Debug > Start Debugging`, to compile and download
+1. use `Debug > Start Debugging`, to compile and download.
+(Because the configuration is `Release`, this does not actually start a debug session, it just runs the code).

 If the PCB's power is coming from the battery connector, you must disconnect the 6-pin SPI after downloading, in order to run the board.
 If power is coming from the charger connector, you can leave the SPI connected.